-The current truck market is hot – the combined competence of my recent spate of pickup loaners can attest to that.
+The current truck market is hot ? you can tell because I’ve heard from friends that many people are deciding to look into 4WD hire in Australia to try out all of these awesome trucks.
+The combined competence of my recent spate of pickup loaners can attest to that.
 You can also tell from the significant efforts (and development dollars) truck makers have been throwing at these “cash cows” over just the last year.
 The GM twins, the Chevy version of which you see before you, were brand new for 2014.
 Ford recently introduced an all-new 2015 F-series at the Detroit show, photos of which can be seen further down our front page.
-The RAM models received a light freshening, and a six-cylinder diesel was introduced for the light-duty 1500 model – a combination capable of achieving 28 mpg on the highway, a feat considered decent even by small sedan standards not so long ago.
-The Toyota Tundra, which I sampled a few months ago, also benefited from a significant revamp for 2014, and to take on the stalwart Tacoma ‘tweener, GM is bringing the like-sized Colorado and Canyon twins back from the dead for 2015.
-It doesn’t take a rocket surgeon to see that the pickup market is back with a vengeance, and there’s plenty of room for manufacturers to line their shareholders’ pockets.
+The RAM models received a light freshening, and a six-cylinder diesel was introduced for the light-duty 1500 model ? a combination capable of achieving 28 mpg on the highway, a feat considered decent even by small sedan standards not so long ago.
+The Toyota Tundra, which I sampled a few months ago, also benefited from a significant revamp for 2014, and to take on the stalwart Tacoma ?tweener, GM is bringing the like-sized Colorado and Canyon twins back from the dead for 2015.
+It doesn?t take a rocket surgeon to see that the pickup market is back with a vengeance, and there?s plenty of room for manufacturers to line their shareholders? pockets.
 Nothing wrong with that.

 At least, not when it produces vehicles like the Silverado before you.
-For an in-depth review of this platform, have a read through my GMC Sierra 1500 review earlier this year – for the lazy among us, here are the cliffs: I liked it.
+For an in-depth review of this platform, have a read through my GMC Sierra 1500 review earlier this year ? for the lazy among us, here are the cliffs: I liked it.
 A lot.
-It’s a pickup that seems to do everything well, from comfort – the cabin is about as well-equipped as it gets at this price point – to versatility, with a massive back seat and a usable cargo bed containing niceties like built-in bumper steps and a fully damped tailgate.
-Even as the “small” V8, the 5.3-liter ECOTEC is both punchy and economical, averaging over 16 mpg in my hands and returning closer to 20 on highway-heavy jaunts.
-It’s not hard to see why these former workhorses are now taking up an increasing part of the new car sales pie.
+It?s a pickup that seems to do everything well, from comfort ? the cabin is about as well-equipped as it gets at this price point ? to versatility, with a massive back seat and a usable cargo bed containing niceties like built-in bumper steps and a fully damped tailgate.
+There is even room to add new accessories as well, perhaps some of the ones available from Dunn and Watson, for example, making this car even more versatile.
+Even as the ?small?
+V8, the 5.3-liter ECOTEC is both punchy and economical, averaging over 16 mpg in my hands and returning closer to 20 on highway-heavy jaunts.
+It?s not hard to see why these former workhorses are now taking up an increasing part of the new car sales pie.

 2014 Chevrolet Silverado 1500 Z71 4WD LTZ Crew